Kuwait flag Kuwait: Economic and Political Overview

 Main Political Parties

-- Islamic Constitutional Movement (Hadas): Islamist political organization, offshoot of the Muslim Brotherhood
+Islamic Constitutional Movement (Hadas): an Islamist political organisation, an offshoot of the Muslim Brotherhood.

-- National Islamic Alliance: Shia political organization, against corruption
+- National Islamic Alliance: a Shia political group that opposes corruption.

 Executive Power

 The chief of state is the Emir, a hereditary title.
-The Emir has absolute executive power including dissolving parliament, promulgating laws, referring bills back to the parliament for reconsideration, and appointing military officers.
-The Emir appoints the Prime Minister, who acts as the head of the government for an indefinite period of time.
-The Council of Ministers is appointed by the Prime Minister after being approved by the Emir.
+While the Emir holds significant executive power, Kuwait operates as a constitutional monarchy.
+The Emir can dissolve parliament, promulgate laws (subject to parliamentary approval), refer bills back to parliament for reconsideration, and appoint military officers.
+The Emir appoints the Prime Minister, who serves as the head of government without a fixed term.
+The Council of Ministers is formed by the Emir in consultation with the Prime Minister.
 The Emir has the power to dissolve parliament but must call anticipated elections within 60 days.

 Legislative Power